-The modelling results suggest that it is unlikely that there will be an exceedence of the 15 minute mean SO_2 objective in all six areas modelled.
-This is the most stringent SO_2 objective and therefore if this is predicted to be met then it is likely that the hourly and daily SO_2 objectives will also be met
+The modelling results suggest that it is unlikely that there will be an exceedence of the 15 minute mean SO_2 objective in the modelled area.
+This is the most stringent SO_2 objective and therefore if this is predicted to be met then it is likely that the hourly and daily SO_2 objectives will also be met.
+The model has been bias corrected for model bias.
+Ideally this would have been done using local monitoring data but as this was not available a model bias correction factor from Strabane has been used where the modelling monitoring relationship was tested.
+The bias corrected modelling shows that an exceedence of the Air Quality Standards for SO2 is unlikely.
+Therefore...
+It is not recommended that Fermanagh District Council consider declaring an AQMA for sulphur dioxide from domestic fuel burning.